Frequently Asked Questions

 Can I have an open house, tour or people present during my scan?

 Navigating with people present can make scanning challenging, but not necessarily impossible.
 We consider these situations on a case by case basis.
 Please contact us to discuss your specific circumstances.

 How long does it take after you do your shoot for me to receive my images?

 Typically 2-3 business days, however, we may be able to expedite on a case by case basis and for a nominal extra charge.
 We’ll provide you more specific information about delivery timelines when we provide you with a formal proposal.
 Want to get started?
 Click here!

 How will I receive the images from the photo shoot?

-You are provided a link to the virtual tour, which can be embedded into any social media or website.
-You will be provided a link to download your photos.
+You are provided a link to the 3D virtual tour image, which can be embedded into any social media or website.
+You will be provided a link to download your 2D photos.